saper/isoc-wp/readme.markdown

 1. From the left-hand column, find the Posts section and click Edit or Add New
 2. Create or edit a post
-3. Assign it to the “News” category.
+3. Assign it to the "News" category.
 4. Save or Publish

 Adding Issues Spotlight